Tag-Louisiana-1

 TAG Louisiana History

-It was with great vision that in 1987 Maumus “Timau” Claveier with CCA Louisiana created a redfish tagging program, the Cooperative Marine Sport Fish Tagging Program.
-By 1995 it was the nation’s premiere tagging program with over 200 volunteer anglers tagging 10,000 fish a year.
+In 1987, Maumus “Timau” Claveier and CCA Louisiana launched the Cooperative Marine Sport Fish Tagging Program.
+By 1995, it became the nation’s premier tagging program, with over 200 volunteer anglers tagging 10,000 fish annually.

 TAG Louisiana Benefits